 There is no provision in the Assessment Policy (as per NESA guidelines) to compensate a student for factors such as extended illness, misadventure or domestic problems.
 Marks cannot be given for work not done.
 Notification must be given to the school as soon as practicable, by either student or parent/caregiver, if a student is unable to attend an examination due to illness.
-A medical certificate or independent documented evidence will be required to explain such absences.
+A medical certificate or independent documented evidence, e.g. Police event number, will be required to explain such absences.
 This documentation must be presented to the school on the first occasion the student returns to the school even if it is during the exam period.

-Note: Any task that is affected by an incident of Illness/Misadventure will have their task reviewed against prior performance of the student, considering their current rank in the course.
+Note: A student whose task that is affected by an incident of Illness/Misadventure will have their task reviewed against their prior performance of the student, considering their current rank in the course.
 This is in keeping with processes used by NESA.